Whiteknight/CrossStitch/Src/CrossStitch.Stitch/README.md

     // All stitches of the same version as this application component groupName = _manager.VersionGroupName;

+## Protocol Details

+The `ProcessV1` protocol uses the `ToStitchMessage` and `FromStitchMessage` contracts, serialized to JSON, sent over the Standard Input and Standard Output streams respectively.
+ Each message is followed by the word `end`, appearing on its own line.
+Here is an example input:

+    {
+        Id:1,
+        ChannelName:'_heartbeat'
+    }
+    end

+And this is the sync response that the above message is expected to produce:

+    {
+        Id:1,
+        ChannelName:'_sync'
+    }
+    end

+The `end` bit is required and must be on its own line, or else the reader may hang in an infinite loop.
+The JSON may be formatted with or without as many lines or whitespace as required.
+For example, this is ok:

+    {Id:1,ChannelName:'_sync'}
+    end

+These are **not ok**:

+    {
+        Id:1,
+        ChannelName:'_sync'
+    }end

+    {Id:1,ChannelName:'_sync'}end

+    {
+        Id:1,
+        ChannelName:'_sync'
+    }
+    end{
+        ... new message here
+    }

+The basic algorithm is to read lines into a buffer until the received line, trimmed of whitespace, is `"end"`.
+Then join the buffered lines together with newlines in between and deserialize the JSON.

 ## Threading

 `StitchMessageManager` uses threads internally to allow communication operations to be non-blocking and to allow timeouts.
 It also allows thread safety, by doing stream reads and message parsing on a dedicated reader thread, so that multiple worker threads are not all fighting over the same stream and getting incomplete/torn messages.